Review samples provided by Gustavson Audio

 After first hearing the Gustavson LS-One along with the Gustavson W800 amplifier in a small room hosted by Peter van Doornum at the X-fi show in Veldhoven in 2017, I was surprised to conclude for myself that this system scored very highly in my top 5 of best systems of the entire show.
 With megabuck systems galore, how is this possible?
 Well, I’m not saying that the Gustavsons were best in all parameters, but somehow it was just so easy to relax into the music and not worry about traditional audiophile technicalities.
 These speakers made music in a unique manner that I did not encounter like this in any of the other rooms.

-The LS-One is a 2 way design with a 30cm bass-mid driver and a 1,4 inch horn-loaded compression driver for mid-high starting at 700hz but with the central crossing over frequency at 1000hz.
+The LS-One is a 2-way design with a 30cm bass-mid driver and a 1,4-inch horn-loaded compression driver for mid-high starting at 700hz but with the central crossing over frequency at 1000hz.
 The crossover is a simple design consisting of only 4 components and without any resistors in the signal path.
 1000hz is pretty low, and probably in large part responsible for the lack of any midrange phase issues.
 The idea was to create a speaker with a very even frequency range, and this too I believe is clearly audible in the end result.
-The crossover components are Mundorf and NOS parts, especially selected for their sound.
+The crossover components are Mundorf and NOS parts, specially selected for their sound.
 Peter’s reference is the human voice and real acoustic instruments, and the speakers are tuned to produce these sounds as convincingly as possible and that I think is another aspect in which I think he has fully succeeded.
 Internal cabling is from AudioQuest and the cabinets are made from HDF with real wood veneer by artisan furniture makers.
 Efficiency is 93dB and the speakers are said to work with any amp ranging 5 – 1000 watt.

 My samples came with two short speaker cables for connecting woofer cabinet to tweeter module.
 This was quite a special cable with conductors radially wound with rope.
 Peter had included a range of cones and spike bases that can be freely positioned under the speakers but instead of using these I opted to use my own Finite Elemente Cerapucs, as these would make for sturdier support.
 I listened to the speakers with Cerapucs as well as with their cabinets right on the floor.